rebeccapower/test/_pages/schedule.md

 Both non-developer (ex.
 Librarian, Collection Administrator) and technical (ex.
 Developer, Systems Administrator) sessions are being offered.
 Technical sessions are indicated by "Technical" in the title.

+The times listed below are provided in **Atlantic Daylight Time (ADT)**.
+Convert the start time on August 2, as well as any times you like [at this link](https://www.timeanddate.com/worldclock/fixedtime.html?msg=IslandoraCon&iso=20220802T0930&p1=753).

 | Time  | Session(s) - Tuesday, August 2                                                                                                                 |
 |-------|---------------------------------------------------------------------------------------------------------------------------------------|